GiantPanda0090/devcor3/m2/README.md

      unicast routing YANG model.
   * `get_rtes_resp.json`: Output from the "get" script for the router targeted by the script (currently IOS-XE "latest").
+  * `add_rtes_duplicate.json`: Output from the "add" script when an addition fails due to an object already existing.